marrold/aws-instant-website/README.md

 # aws-instant-website

 aws-instant-website is a [terraform](https://www.terraform.io/) configuration to build a public static website in AWS S3, with Cloudfront in front allowing you to use a custom domain + DNS with TLS.
+A Lambda@Edge function deals with re-writing paths so a URI that doesn't end with a filename automatically requests index.html

 It's assumed you're already (partially) experienced with AWS and Terraform and just want a static website without making 3000 clicks in the console.
 Or spending 2 evenings making this module.